COVID-19 Detection System: A Comparative Analysis of System Performance Based on Acoustic Features of Cough Audio Signals: Discussion

 In this study, we analyzed cough audios using several acoustic feature extraction methods and compared their performance.
 Our analysis facilitates the performance comparison of the suggested features, including MFCC, Chroma, and Spectral Contrast, when studying cough signals.
 To the best of our knowledge, this is the first study in this field to examine different proposed acoustic feature utilizing two machine learning classifiers across various training and testing scenarios as depicted in Tables \ref{R1}, \ref{R2} and \ref{Ablation}.
 This procedure was conducted to shed light on these features and assess their suitability for analyzing cough signals, paving the way for further investigation and aiding in selecting appropriate acoustic features, which is a crucial step in distinguishing between various cough types and respiratory diseases.

 The present study exploits two machine learning models to assess their performance when fed with a limited and an expanded set of acoustic features.
 The MLP classifier was found to be more beneficial than the SVM classifier in the majority of experiments when analyzing cough sound signals.
 The proposed MLP classifier trained with MFCC features outperforms the other classifier trained with other features, such as Chroma and Spectral Contrast, in detecting COVID-19.
-This can be explained by the fact that MFCC features are particularly efficient in speech recognition tasks, as they capture significant information from audio signals, which is similarly applicable to cough signals.
+This can be explained by the fact that MLP can learn intricate patterns in data, which would be valuable when working with cough signals.
+Such signals can exhibit complex patterns that may be challenging for simpler classifiers like SVM.
+Moreover, MFCC features are exceptionally efficient in speech recognition tasks, as they capture significant characteristics from audio signals, which is similarly applicable to cough signals.
+These characteristics could include differences in cough pitch, duration, and spectral content for cough classification.
 Melek \cite{melek2022identifying} has shown MFCC technique's success when comparing two feature extraction methods, MFCC and STFT.
 This provides further evidence in support of what we have observed in our work, which is that MFCC-based features are highly recommended for extracting features from cough audio signals to detect respiratory diseases.

 It is noteworthy that selecting suitable acoustic features for classifying cough audio signals is a developing research area.
 We observed that Spectral Contrast and Chroma techniques had yet to be exclusively explored in the domain of cough sounds, as they were combined with other features.
 Therefore, we examine their efficacy independently and with other acoustic features, providing practical insights into the use of such features to analyze cough signals.
 The study confirms the applicability of Spectral Contrast and Chroma features in detecting COVID-19 from coughs.